UI/UX case study of a landing page optimized for conversions

 1. Redesign the website in a way that represents the company's culture.

 2. Make the user experience more aesthetically pleasing.

 3. Inspire confidence and certainty in the brand.

 I followed IDEO's Human-Centered Design and Lean UX Design Thinking for the design process.

 Target User and Market

 To have a basic understanding of the potential user of the crew service, I started by creating a user persona.
 This allowed me to orient the design towards the most adequate market.

-Since the company had preconceived which sections they wanted to have in their website, this study was about empathizing with potential clients.
-The website needed to look solid, while at the same time quickly conveying that the service offered was the solution to their needs.
+Since the company had preconceived which sections they wanted to have on their website, this study was about empathizing with potential clients.
+The website needed to look solid while, at the same time, quickly conveying that the service offered was the solution to their needs.